talkable/talkable-docs/source/ios_sdk.rst

 Talkable has an iOS framework enabling you to use Talkable in iOS Apps.
 Once integrated you can use the following Talkable capabilities:

-- Display Advocate Share Page (the page itself is built inside Talkable)
+- Display Advocate Signup/Share Page (the page itself is built inside Talkable)
 - Share Offer via:

   - Email